NIH Budget Cut Proposal: Demotivating To Scientists, Students, And More

 The proposed budget also eliminates the money required to spend on many other research programs in different federal agencies.

 According to Joanne Carney, the director of government relations at the American Association for the Advancement of Science, around 80 percent of the funding from the agency is sent to universities and medical centers throughout the country.

-However, the proposed reduction will impact not only graduate, but also undergraduate students directly.
-The budget by the Trump administration, will also lead to the reorganization of many of the institutes and NIH study centers, which would focus mainly on the resources required for training activity.
+The proposed reduction will affect not only scientists but also undergraduate students directly.
+The budget by the Trump administration will also lead to the reorganization of many of the institutes and NIH study centers, which would focus mainly on the resources required for training activity.

-The $70 million Fogarty International Center, which primarily focuses on global health, supporting research work on the same, and training researchers to work in the developing countries, will be completely eradicated.
+The $70 million Fogarty International Center, which primarily focuses on global health, research and training researchers to work in the developing countries, will be completely eradicated.

 The department of Energy's Office of Science saw an estimated cut of around 17 percent.
-The Environmental Protection Agency's (EPAs) R&D office saw a cur of 48 percent.
+The Environmental Protection Agency's (EPAs) R&D office saw a cut of 48 percent.